 The WebAssembly.Module object contains WebAssembly code that has already been compiled.

-The WebAssembly.Instance object is an instance of a WebAssembly.Module which contains all the exported WebAssembly functions.
+The WebAssembly.Instance object is an instance of a WebAssembly.Module, which contains all the exported WebAssembly functions.

-Although JavaScript code can be embedded in HTML, there are heavy applications which are difficult to implement in JavaScript and run in the web browser.
-WebAssembly offers another alternative route via implementation in C, C++, Rust or Go and embedding the Wasm code using JavaScript WebAssembly API.
+Although JavaScript code can be embedded in HTML, there are heavy applications that are difficult to implement in JavaScript and run in the web browser.
+WebAssembly offers an alternative route via implementation in C, C++, Rust, or Go, and embedding the Wasm code using JavaScript WebAssembly API.

 Self-Check Questions